-Empty serving bowl of hot water.
-Dry it and add hot pasta mixture.
+Empty the serving bowl of hot water then dry it and add hot pasta mixture.
 Stir in cheese mixture, adding some reserved pasta water if needed for creaminess.
 Serve immediately, dressing it with additional grated pecorino and pepper.

 The beautiful thing about rustic Italian food is that it can do so much with such simple ingredients.
 Here, walnuts, milk, bread, and cheese become a rich, silky, comforting pasta dish with big, sumptuous tagliatelle noodles.
 This dish was featured on PBS’s Mind of a Chef as a staple at London’s River Cafe.
 In an article from the Independent, we learn to make the recipe with actual measurements instead of April and Ruth’s intuition.

 Wet walnuts here are not the candied dessert topping but just raw, fresh walnuts.
 They’re used over drier, older walnuts because they retain a fair bit of creaminess.
 They’re always in their shell, which is why the recipe seems to call for so many — the shells add a lot of the weight.
-If you can’t find wet walnuts, experiment with longer simmering times in more milk rather than just the quick blanching the recipe calls for.
-Regardless, the skin is quite bitter and should really be peeled.
-It’s traditionally made in a mortar with a pestle, but you can use a food processor.
+If you can’t find wet walnuts, experiment with long simmering times in more milk rather than just the quick blanching the recipe calls for.
+Regardless, the skin is quite bitter and should be peeled.
+A mortar and pestle are traditionally used to make it, but you can use a food processor instead.

 - 1 pound fresh or dried egg tagliatelle

 - 4½ pounds wet walnuts, shelled

 - 1 loaf stale ciabatta bread, torn into chunks

 - Sea salt